-Control Comments Connection name A descriptive name for this connection, such as XenApp ServerName Staging DB.
+Control Comments Connection Name A descriptive name for this connection, such as XenApp ServerName Staging DB.
 Source Type Select Citrix XenApp (Server Agent) .
-(Don't be confused by Citrix XenApp (EdgeSight) , which you may use shortly.)
+(Don't be confused by Citrix XenApp (EdgeSight), which you may use shortly.)
 Server Type the server name or IP address.
 Use the special value (localhost) if the database is installed on this same inventory beacon server.
 If the database instance you need is not the default one on the server you identify, add the instance name, separated with a backslash character.
 Example: (localhost)\myInstance

 Control Comments Authentication Select one of: • Windows Authentication - Select this option to use standard Windows authentication to access the database server.
 The credentials of the account (on the inventory beacon) running the scheduled task for importing inventory are used to access the SQL Server database.
-This account must be added to a security group that has access to the database. • Windows (specific account) - Specify an account on the inventory beacon that can make a connection to the SQL database. • SQL Authentication - If you select this option, you must then specify an account and password already known to SQL Server on the target database.
-This account is used to access the database, regardless of the local account running the scheduled task on the beacon server.
+This account must be added to an Active Directory security group that has access to the database.
+Windows (specific account) - Use the following two fields (enabled when you make this choice) to specify an account on the inventory beacon that can make a connection to the SQL database. • SQL Authentication - Use the following two fields to specify an account and password registered as a user with database access on SQL Server .
+This account is used to access the database, regardless of the local account running the scheduled task on the inventory beacon server.
 Username The account name used for SQL authentication, or Windows (specific account).
 (Not required for Windows Authentication.)
-Password The password for the account name required for SQL authentication, or Windows (specific account).
-(Not required for Windows Authentication.)
+Password The password for the account name required for SQL authentication , or Windows (specific account) .
+(Not required for Windows Authentication .)
 Database Enter the name of the database, or use the pull-down list to select from database names automatically detected on your specified server.
-Connection is in test mode (do not import results) Controls the uploading and importing of data from this connection: • When this check box is clear, the connection is in production mode, and data collected through this adapter is uploaded to the central server and (in due course) imported into the database there. • When the check box is set: The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server At the central server, the file contents are discarded (and not imported into the central database).
+Connection is in test mode (do not import results) Controls the uploading and importing of data from this connection: • When this check box is clear, the connection is in production mode, and data collected through this adapter is uploaded to the central server and (in due course) imported into the database there.
+When the check box is set: The adapter for this connection is exercised, with data written to the intermediate file in the staging folder on the inventory beacon (%CommonAppData%\Flexera Software\Beacon\IntermediateData) The immediate upload that normally follows data collection is suppressed, so that you can inspect the contents of the file The catch-up process that retries stalled uploads, normally scheduled overnight, runs as usual and uploads the file to the central server At the central server, the file contents are discarded (and not imported into the central database).
 Overlapping Inventory Filter This control does not apply to XenApp inventory records, and you may leave it at the default setting.

-5. Click Test Connection. - If the inventory beacon can successfully connect to the nominated database using the details supplied, a Database connection succeeded message displays.
+5. Click Test Connection.

+- If the inventory beacon can successfully connect to the nominated database using the details supplied, a Database connection succeeded message displays.
 Click OK to close the message.
 Click Save to complete the addition.
 The connection is added to (or updated in) the list. - If the inventory beacon cannot connect, a Database connection failed message is displayed, with information about why that connection could not be made.
 Click OK to close the message.
 Edit the connection details and retest the connection.